If you’re writing with a female hero in mind, read this post. We write about the six defining characteristics of strong female protagonists.

 - She changes over the course of the story.
 She discovers her strengths and weaknesses.
 She surprises herself and she surprises us as she grows and learns.
 There should not be a sudden epiphany at the end of the story.
 We are not watching a Disney movie.
 Her change should be gradual and believable.

 - She does not exist as a support for another character.
 Other characters exist to support her.
-Her supporting cast are there to help her achieve her story goal and complete the narrative arc of her story.
+Her supporting cast is there to help her achieve her story goal and complete the narrative arc of her story.
 The antagonist is there to thwart her, and to show her how strong or weak she is.
 Her love interest is there to distract her from her story goal, and to show us her insecurities and vulnerabilities.
 (Remember that a love interest is not necessarily a romantic interest.)
 Her friends are there to support her, and to show us who she really is, how strong she can be – even if she can’t see it.

 - She has the ability to stand up to the antagonist.
 She is a strong character who is made stronger by her interaction with the antagonist.
 She has to have the intelligence, bravery, charisma, and will-power to make the story her own and come out on top at the end of the book.

-Examples of Strong Female Characters
+Examples of Strong Female Protagonists

 - Scout Finch from To Kill a Mockingbird